 The computer can be used with DVI or ADC monitors.
 To connect the computer to a VGA monitor, use the DVI-to-VGA adapter that came with the computer.

-Note: For a diagram of the ports location, see "External Views" in the Views chapter.
+Note: For a diagram of the ports location, refer to the Views chapter.